The “no nonsense” version of what I do?

 I am Sara Grillo, CFA, financial advisor marketing consultant and financial services keynote speaker.
 I specialize in LinkedIn lead generation strategies for wealth management, investment management, financial planning, and RIA firms.
 A professional code of ethics governs all actions I take.

 Prior to this, I was a financial advisor and worked at Lehman Brothers.
 I graduated from Harvard University and pursued my Masters at NYU Stern School of Business before going on to obtain my CFA designation.

-I am well known in the industry as being a thought leader, due to my unique and disruptive perspective on the private wealth industry.
-I teach financial advisors how to get with new clients in a high value way.
+I am well known due to my outspoken and disruptive perspective on the unethical BS and nonsense that prevails in the private wealth industry.
+I help ethical financial advisors get wealthy clients in a high value, honest way.

-I help financial advisors find the people who need them by representing their true selves rather than resorting to BS methods.
-I have successfully helped thousands of financial advisors and private wealth managers with marketing, branding and generating leads.
+My financial advisor marketing strategies are geared towards helping financial advisors promote themselves with simplicity, honesty, empathy, and a high ethical foundation rather than resorting to BS methods.
+That is how I help financial advisors and private wealth managers with marketing, branding and generating leads.

 My areas of expertise:

 I’m originally from a small town outside Boston, MA.
 My mother was a chemistry teacher and my dad was in the Air Force.
 He eventually ended up working for what became Constant Contact.

 I am an autism advocate, a supporter of the US military, and an astronomy lover.
 My kids and I rescue abandoned cats.